 As rising temperatures and other climate impacts threaten to destabilize natural areas across the United States and around the world, TNC scientists are identifying ecologically diverse and connected landscapes capable of supporting native wildlife while providing drinking water, clean air, fertile soil and other important natural services to people.

-TNC has identified two Pennsylvania landscapes capable of standing up to a changing climate, if they are protected and managed for conservation:
+TNC has identified two Pennsylvania landscapes capable of standing up to a changing climate, if they are protected to strengthen resilience:

 In these places, TNC is working with partners to implement innovative, science-based tools and conservation approaches that preserve lands and waters today to benefit nature and people in the future.
 One approach includes conserving forests through our Working Woodlands program, which engages private landowners in permanently protecting and managing healthy and productive forests to support both nature and local livelihoods.

-As part of Working Woodlands, TNC quantifies atmospheric carbon stored in enrolled forests to qualify them for an emerging carbon market where companies and other institutions purchase carbon credits from willing sellers to offset their own emissions.
-This market-based incentive for reducing carbon dioxide pollution encourages participants to seek out ways to reduce pollution, improve energy efficiency and explore renewable energy alternatives to doing business.
+As part of Working Woodlands, TNC quantifies carbon stored in enrolled forests to qualify them for an emerging carbon market where companies and other institutions purchase carbon credits from willing sellers to offset their own emissions.

-TNC is also encouraging all Pennsylvanians to meet rising energy demands through a transition to cleaner energy.
-Specifically, TNC is taking the lead on communicating the impacts of energy development and promoting the benefits of renewable energy alternatives and energy efficiency practices. to elected officials, corporations and private citizens living and working in Pennsylvania.
+TNC supports Pennsylvania's efforts to accelerate the transition to cleaner energy.
+Specifically, TNC is communicating and promoting the benefits of renewable energy alternatives and energy efficiency practices to policy makers, businesses and private citizens living and working in Pennsylvania.

 According to the U.S. Department of Energy, Pennsylvania’s energy efficiency industry is responsible for nearly 62,000 jobs, a number that will only grow as the state transitions to cleaner and more efficient energy solutions.
-It is time to catch up to neighboring states—New York, New Jersey, Maryland and Ohio—that are surpassing Pennsylvania in pursuit of clean energy goals, jobs and greener economy.
+It is time to catch up to neighboring states that are surpassing Pennsylvania in pursuit of clean energy goals, jobs and greener economy.

 Natural Climate Solutions